-Most of the snacks below contain carbohydrates (fruit, cereal, dried fruit, vegetables) and a healthy fat (nuts, nut butter) or protein (low-fat cheese, yogurt, tuna).
+Most of the snacks below contain carbohydrates (fresh fruit, cereal, dried fruit, vegetables, whole grains) and healthy fats (nuts, nut butter) or protein (low-fat cheese, yogurt, tuna).

-Create new snacks with your child’s favorite foods by following the same easy food group pattern.
+Create a tasty snack and new snack ideas with your child’s favorite foods by following the same easy food group pattern.